 Cooling tower drives save chip maker £30,000 in energy

-A semiconductor manufacturer in Plymouth, UK is saving over £30,000 a year in energy costs, since installing six, 37 kW ABB HVAC drives on its three cooling towers.
+A semiconductor manufacturer in Plymouth, UK is saving over £30,000 a year in energy costs, since installing six, 37 kW HVAC drives on its three cooling towers.
 The £15,000 installation is set to give a payback in only six months.
-The drives were installed by the local ABB HVAC partner.

 This customer is one of the largest semiconductor makers in the UK.
 A clean, vibration-free environment is a top priority in semiconductor manufacturing and the company uses large quantities of air and water to maintain cleanliness.
 The three cooling towers produce chilled water for the manufacturing process.

-The ABB drives are used to control six, 37 kW fan motors in the cooling towers.
+The drives are used to control six, 37 kW fan motors in the cooling towers.

 Originally, the fans were star/delta connected, arranged in cascade style so that they would come in, or disconnect, one by one as demand varied.
 This meant the final fan would constantly be switching on and off, sometimes as often as every 10 minutes.
 With a large 37 kW motor, this would draw significant start-up current.
 Additionally, whenever an odd number of fans were connected, air from the last fan would blow out through one of the other fans.